athornton/go-it-mostly-doesnt-suck/talk.rst

 - ... (https://github.com/golang/go/wiki/IDEsAndTextEditorPlugins)

 I can vouch for Emacs and Atom.
+For the most part Go support doesn't ship with the editor and you will have to install a plugin to get it.

 ----